AshleyF/ozobot/readme.md

 Giving a version, length and checksum.
 Bytes within this "envelope" are program instructions.

+The Ozobot Bit seems to use `01 03`, while firmware 1.4 on Evo seems to use `01 07`.

 #### Version?

 `VV` and `UU` may be a version number?
-They have been observed to always be 1 and 3 currently.
+They have been observed to be 1, 3 when loading the Bit and 1, 7 when loading the Evo currently.

 #### Length

 `XX`, `YY` and `ZZ` have to do with the length of the program.

-It's not fully understood yet, but `ZZ` (probably combined with `YY`) appears to be the length of the program instructions (up to the checksum). `XX` is, for some reason that's still a mystery, always 219-length. `YY` has only been observed to be zero, but likely it's the high bits of `ZZ` when programs longer than 255 (`FF`) are sent.
+It's not fully understood yet, but `ZZ` (probably combined with `YY`) appears to be the length of the program instructions (up to the checksum). `XX` is, for some reason that's still a mystery, always 219-length for Bit and 199-length for Evo. `YY` has only been observed to be zero, but likely it's the high bits of `ZZ` when programs longer than 255 (`FF`) are sent.

 #### Checksum